rcardin/pcd-actors/README.md

 *gracefully*, which means that an actor has to process the messages that are already present in the mailbox before stopping.

-Trying to do any operation on a stopped actor must rise an `UnsupportedMessageException`.
+Trying to do any operation on a stopped actor must rise an `NoSuchActorException`.
 An actually stopped actor should be eligible for garbage collection by the JVM an no thread should be associated to it anymore.

 The `stop` method stops all the actors that are active in the actor system.
 Every actor has to be stopped *gracefully*,